edamla/mediterraneanagency/_books/2021-09-01-code-of-free-jerusalem.md

 the hands of their enemies, under the banner of
 Islam, also instilled in minds the consciousness of rescuing Jerusalem.
-In a period reminiscent of the current fragmented state of Islamic countries, Sala- din’s policies throughout his life provide us with the key to Free Jerusalem.
-All we need to do is careful- ly study his life and understand the messages he conveyed to us.
+In a period reminiscent of the current fragmented state of Islamic countries, Saladin’s policies throughout his life provide us with the key to Free Jerusalem.
+All we need to do is carefully study his life and understand the messages he conveyed to us.
 <!--more-->